 For example, in August 2019, Rolls-Royce Power Systems business recorded a 6% increase in its adjusted revenue reaching EUR 1.78 billion, while adjusted operating profit grew by 20% to EUR 109 million, in the first half of 2019.

 The company’s revenue from services has also increased by 7% more than the traditional engine-related business, due to the 25% increase in the number of long-term maintenance contracts concluded and the increase in sales of replacement parts.

-How can you create a pricing and revenue model that aligns to your business and market?
+How can you create a pricing and revenue model that aligns with your business and market?

-Create sophisticated revenue models like Rolls Royce, Caterpillar, Bombardier.
+Create sophisticated revenue models like Rolls Royce, Caterpillar, and Bombardier.
 Here are some tips:

-Analytics: Identify what customer information and data are relevant and important and work them into the revenue model.
+Analytics: Identify important customer information and data and work them into the revenue model.

 Training: If you’re not an online business, begin to train sales and other departments to understand risk calculations.

 Strategy: Try to incorporate a risk review in your price review process.